- The Academic Program

 Hall Student Center houses the dining room, the auditorium and Boocock Gallery.

 In the dining room, students must observe dining manners.
 They should keep their voices low and bus their trays when finished eating.
-Students must not take food from the area.
+Students may take food out of the dining room, but cannot take away any dishes or silverware.
 If they do not observe standards of conduct, the proctor will assign students to lunchroom clean-up duty.

 The auditorium is also used for special assemblies and larger drama and musical productions, lectures, testing and study halls.